Search This Blog

 1. Weaknesses of K-pop Production Companies and Opportunities for TV Stations

 There are many different formats for survival TV programs.
-We may think that audition-based survival shows are only for new artists to debut, but that's a bias caused by an artist owner's perspective such as K-pop production companies.
-TV channels can do almost anything to get the attention of viewers.
+We may think that audition-based survival shows are only for new artists to debut, but that’s a bias influenced by an artist-owner’s perspective, such as that of K-pop production companies.
+TV channels can do almost anything to attract viewers’ attention.

-TV survival shows can be produced and aired for established artists competing for the top spot and newcomers making their debut.
+TV survival shows can be produced and aired for established artists competing for the top spot as well as newcomers making their debut.
 In some programs, individual artists are even invited to form idol groups and turn the audition process into a debut stage.
-Some programs divide K-pop into genres and select the best artists from each, while others limit the format to crossover music, mixing traditional Korean music with modern pop music.
+Some programs divide K-pop into genres and select the best artists from each, while others limit the format to crossover music, mixing traditional Korean music with modern pop.
 Trot music is a given.

 However, K-pop production companies are also aware of this changing media landscape and the crisis of the legacy networks.
-They have the artists, therefore they can create these audition survival shows if they want to.
+They have the artists; therefore, they can create these audition survival shows if they want to.
 But the lifeblood of a ranking show is authority and fairness.
-When a production company with K-pop artists creates its program and hosts the competition, there is a fairness issue.
-Knowing this weakness, broadcasters could create authority, fairness, and even new business if the process of ranking artists' popularity was handled by broadcasters and the new stars created by this process were entrusted to K-pop production companies.
-This broadcasting format also met the new media environment, which became more bidirectional and interactive.
-The station had a good rationale for creating this type of program.
+When a production company with K-pop artists creates its program and hosts the competition, fairness becomes an issue.
+Knowing this weakness, broadcasters could establish authority and fairness and even create new business opportunities if the process of ranking artists’ popularity is handled by broadcasters, with the new stars generated by this process entrusted to K-pop production companies.
+This broadcasting format also aligns with the new media environment, which has become more bidirectional and interactive.
+The station has a strong rationale for creating this type of program.

 2. Fraud and Corruption

-In some cases, these survival shows have been successful debuts, in others, they've received a satisfactory public response.
-Some have flopped, but at least they've paved the way for the next season's show.
+In some cases, these survival shows have had successful debuts; in others, they’ve received a satisfactory public response.
+Some have flopped, but at least they’ve paved the way for the next season’s show.

 Just as the show was gaining popularity and becoming a brand, a scandal erupted at one of the networks.
 For financial gain, a station manipulated the rankings of an artist competition that was supposed to be transparent and fair.
 All those involved were prosecuted.
-But it left a lot of scars on the industry and the fans.
+However, it left many scars on the industry and the fans.

-The contest is also prone to randomness, which makes it difficult for the station to create a winner as intended, and the temptation to manipulate or distort the winner's ranking is too great.
+The contest is also prone to randomness, which makes it difficult for the station to create a winner as intended.
+The temptation to manipulate or distort the winner’s ranking is too great.
 This is reckless and ruins the artist, the K-pop production company, and the broadcaster.

 3. Solution

 As the broadcasters gained experience, they discovered a solution to this problem.
-They solved the problem of broadcasters creating the stars and other parties reaping the profits by indirectly owning them.
-In some cases, broadcasters set up subsidiaries or joint ventures with other K-pop producers to own the winners, in some instances, broadcasters subcontracted with other K-pop producers to share the winners from the planning stage of the broadcast.
-These methods have worked well.
-Most importantly, as a legacy media in a changing media environment, the broadcaster has adapted well to the changes.
-Broadcasters should survive to make a two-way interactive relationship with audiences.
-As long as these changes and crises continue, this survival show will continue to be produced and broadcast season after season.
+They resolved the issue of broadcasters creating stars while other parties reaped the profits by indirectly owning them.
+In some cases, broadcasters set up subsidiaries or joint ventures with other K-pop producers to own the winners; in other instances, broadcasters subcontracted with other K-pop producers to share the winners from the planning stage of the broadcast.
+These methods have proven effective.
+Most importantly, as legacy media in a changing media environment, the broadcasters have adapted to the changes.
+Broadcasters should strive to create a two-way interactive relationship with audiences.
+As long as these changes and crises continue, this survival show will keep being produced and broadcast season after season.

 https://www.koreatimes.co.kr/www/art/2024/08/398_348556.html